 When Should You Have “The Talk”

 When it’s time to sit down and talk to your pre-teen or teenage girl about the tricky subjects of puberty, periods and hormones, the keys are to be prepared and stay calm.
 You might be dreading the conversation, and it’s likely your daughter is dreading it as well.
-Chances are, she’s heard about these subjects at school and from friends and piers.
+Chances are, she’s heard about these subjects at school and from friends and peers.
 But, even so, she might not be eager to have “the talk.”

 Former sexual health educator and current office manager at Advanced Women’s Healthcare Maggie Fuller offers this advice for having “the talk” with your daughter: